gavin-y-tan/MinecraftPlugins/README.md

 # MinecraftPlugins
-Plugins that implement custom Minecraft gamemodes from the the YouTube Channel "Dream"
+Plugins that implement custom Minecraft gamemodes.

 Compass allows a certain player to be tracked when interacting with any compass item.
 CompassMultiple allows for multiple players to be tracked by the compass.